 FCR AFF.
 Still pursuing closing the loop with NOAA Fisheries on the screening issues.
 NWP is pursuing SLOPES coverage.
 Kris Lightner is working on the issue and has suggested that this isn’t a rush so this is still an Action Item.
 ACTION: Griffith will check with Lightner and Leonhardt about getting this issue buttoned up.
 Should still be able to meet the schedule with SHPO.
 Water supply will be completed in FY15 and the rest of the facility will be awarded in FY16.

 FOS AFF.
-Warm water out of the spill weirs reare affecting the fish.
+Warm water out of the spill weirs appears to be causing adult Chinook to hold up in the tailrace rather than enter the trap.
 It appears there may be a temperature issue instead of a hydraulic issue.
 Khan said the spill weirs were closed and the fish still didn’t enter the AFF.
 Griffith said there is a side entrance that has cavitation issues but that will be corrected this winter.
 Burchfield said Ed Meyer had some suggestions but she couldn’t remember them off the top of her head.
 ACTION: Griffith will follow up with Meyer.
-Wertheimer asked if temperatures are being recorded and reported in a place stakeholders could access.
+Wertheimer asked if temperatures in the ladder are being recorded and reported in a place stakeholders could access.
 At this time, it is not available but Griffith said it might be something that could be added to the teacup page.

 MINTO AFF.
 Slayden came back at 10 times the government estimate so these mods will need to be put out to competitive bid.
 Some of the items may be handled by WVP.